 Why Do Parrots Like Shoulders?

-A parrot sitting on your shoulder is iconic, but it’s not just a stereotype.
-It’s rooted in the parrot’s natural instincts and habits from the wild.
-In your home, the parrot will enjoy other advantages:
+A parrot sitting on your shoulder is rooted in the parrot’s natural instincts and habits from the wild.
+In your home, the parrot will enjoy various benefits, including:

 Parrots rarely sit or lie down.
-When a parrot is not flying, it will be standing and perching.
+When a parrot isn’t flying, it will be standing.

-In the wild, parrots usually perch on tree branches that are high up from the forest floor.
-Those kept as pets will also have a variety of perches in their cage to mimic tree branches in the wild.
-This allows them to stay vigilant to danger, while also comfortably resting in their natural posture.
+Parrots perch on tree branches that are high up from the forest floor.
+This allows them to stay vigilant to danger while comfortably resting in their natural posture.

-Outside of its cage, your shoulder can feel like the ideal branch to a parrot.
-Unlike your other body parts, the shoulder is:
+Your shoulder can feel like the ideal ‘branch’ to a parrot.
+Unlike other body parts, the shoulder is: